NCCA/Lectures/ADA/slides.md

 <img src="images/seperation.png" alt="sepatation" style="width:20%">

-- Given an array of all boids how can we implement this algorithm?
+- Given an array of all Boids how can we implement this algorithm?

 <textarea id="design1" rows="6" cols="25" style="font-size: 24pt"></textarea>